 Negotiating the ‘new normal’ of royal commissions

-The emergence of royal commissions as “everyday events”, the evolution of a clear commission “template” and the dire perils for businesses and organisations found by a commission to have acted dishonestly – those were some of the key takeaways from a joint event held in Perth this week by Cannings Purple and leading law firm Gilbert + Tobin.
+The emergence of royal commissions as “everyday events”, the evolution of a clear commission “template” and the dire perils for businesses and organisations found by a commission to have acted dishonestly – those were some of the key takeaways from a joint event held in Perth by Cannings Purple and leading law firm Gilbert + Tobin.

 Against the backdrop of an ongoing Aged Care Royal Commission and a Federal Budget allocation of $528 million towards a royal commission into the mistreatment of people with disabilities, a lunchtime audience of business leaders heard from Cannings Purple National Director Karen Brown and G + T Disputes and Investigations Head Richard Harris.

 The disabilities royal commission will be the country’s seventh in the space of six years.

 Ms Brown, who alongside colleague Carina Tan-Van Baren has helped aged care clients navigate the current royal commission, said such inquiries were not only becoming increasingly common but also more sophisticated and media-friendly than they had ever been.

 “Dedicated media rooms, live feeds, electronic access to documents and dedicated media staff to support journalists and respond to their inquiries – all have contributed to achieve consistent and high-profile coverage of the proceedings,” Ms Brown said.

 “From a journalist’s point of view a commission is rich with stories – every day there is a ready-made selection of stories to choose from.

 “Witnesses come to you, transcripts are made available in a timely fashion and film crews are provided with a constant feed.